Off Peak Saver 3 Rate tariff - Terms & conditions

 10.10 You’re entitled to a copy of the information we hold about you, and to ask us to correct any inaccurate information.
 We can charge you a small fee for providing a copy of the information we hold.
 For more information, please contact our Privacy Team by writing to them at:

 Or, you can e-mail CentricaDataProtection@Centrica.com.

 Our standards of service

 11.1 We promise to live up to certain standards when it comes to keeping appointments and sorting out any metering problems.
-You'll find all the details – including what we’ll pay you if we let you down – in our leaflet 'Look at how we're doing'.
+You'll find all the details – including what we’ll pay you if we let you down – in our leaflet 'We're listening'.
 The leaflet also explains what standards of service and compensation you're entitled to from the companies that look after your pipes and cables.
-To get a copy, go to britishgas.co.uk/LookHowWeAreDoing or call us on 0800 048 0202.
+To get a copy, go to britishgas.co.uk/WeAreListening or call us on 0800 048 0202.

 If we don't bill you